 Watch this.

-A Chevy didn't make a 327 in 55.
+Because Chevy didn't make a 327 in 55.

-And it wasn't offered in the Bel Air with a four-barrel car until 64.
+The 327 didn't come out till 62, and it wasn't offered in the Bel Air with a four-barrel car until 64.

-However, in 1964, the correct ignition timing would be four degrees before top dead center.
+However, in 1964, the correct ignition timing would be four degrees before Top Dead Center.

-Well, oh, she's acceptable, Your Honor.
+Well, she's acceptable, Your Honor.

-You she's looking at Marissa Tourmay, and she's, you know, uh, you know, dressed very dressy, kind of, you know, New York stylish dressing.
+I mean, that was the lead up to this because the prosecutor's like, okay, she's looking at Marissa Tourme, and she's, you know, dressed very dressy, kind of, you know, New York stylish dressing.

 Is that a fair way to say it, Linda?

-And a nice way to say it.
+And a nice way to say it?

-And anyway, and and anyway, she comes off.
+And anyway, she comes off.

 And then the guy asked the question.